All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Different peptides have different optimal timing windows.
 Here is a general breakdown.

 Growth Hormone Peptides (CJC-1295, Ipamorelin, Sermorelin): The most common recommendation is to inject before bed on an empty stomach.
-This aligns with your body's natural growth hormone pulse during deep sleep.
+This matches your body's natural growth hormone pulse during deep sleep.
 If you take a morning dose as well, do it before breakfast with at least a 20-30 minute gap before eating.

 Healing Peptides (BPC-157, TB-500): These are more flexible with timing.
 Many providers recommend twice-daily dosing, morning and evening.
 Some suggest injecting as close to the injury site as practical for BPC-157 (subcutaneous near the affected area).
 TB-500 can be injected anywhere subcutaneously since it has systemic effects.